How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Data Collection

 \subsubsection{Step 3: Manual inspection to refine detected answer reuses}

 Among the $\langle f, a_i\rangle$ pairs that PMD reported to have clones, not every pair implies an actual answer reuse.
-For instance, if the latest editing date of a Java file $f$ is in 2015 but $f$ has code similarity with an SO answer $a_i$ posted in 2021, it is impossible that the developers of $f$ referred to $a_i$ when working on $f$ as the answer did not exist in 2015.
-To identify actual answer reuses among the reported pairs, we used the following four criteria to remove unpromising pairs:
+For instance, if the latest editing date of a Java file $f$ is in 2015 but $f$ has code similarity with an SO answer $a_i$ posted in 2021, $f$ can never reuse $a_i$ as the answer did not exist in 2015.
+To identify actual answer reuses, we used the following four criteria to remove unpromising pairs:

 \begin{itemize} \item \textbf{Date Comparison:} If $\langle f, a_i\rangle$ has the creation date of $a_i$ later than the latest editing date of $f$, the pair does not imply answer reuse as developers could not refer to a nonexistent answer when editing their file. \item \textbf{Similarity Comparison:} If (1) $f$ is reported to have clones with several answers from the same thread and (2) those answers share code, we consider the answer that has the highest code similarity with $f$ as the reused answer.
 We believe that when reusing answer code, developers are more likely to focus on one answer instead of reusing multiple answers simultaneously. \item \textbf{ID Comparison:} If $f$ explicitly cites an answer link and gets reported to have clones with several answers from the same thread, we consider the cited answer to be reused and treat all other answers as false positives.
 This is because developers are likely to reference the answers that help them most, giving credits to the reused answers. \item \textbf{Availability Checking:} If $f$ is not available because developers recently removed that file or the whole project, we cannot compare the file with any candidate answers it may reuse.
-In such scenarios, we removed all pairs that involve the unavailable file $f$. \end{itemize} With the criteria mentioned above, we manually examined all reported file pairs to decide which Java files actually reuse what answers.
-This process was very time-consuming and error-prone.
-To reduce human errors in manual inspection, two authors independently checked all reported file pairs, and then held multiple meetings to go over the list.
+Thus, we removed all pairs containing $f$. \end{itemize} Our manual analysis of clone pairs was very time-consuming and error-prone.
+To reduce human errors, two authors separately checked reported file pairs, and then held meetings to go over the list.
 They compared their manual inspection results; whenever the results diverged, they discussed comprehensively to reach a consensus.

 After identifying answer reuses based on PMD results, we further examined the 89 Java files found via keyword-based search in Step 2.
 We used two major criteria to decide whether a file's answer reference should be considered as answer reuse: